hmrc/play-frontend-hmrc/docs/maintainers/overview.md

 [This guide](/docs/maintainers/upgrading.md) describes the process of updating the library when a new version of `govuk-frontend` or `hmrc-frontend` is released.

+## Patch releases

+Very occasionally it may be necessary to create a patch release from an older version of `play-frontend-hmrc`.
+[This guide](/docs/maintainers/patch-release.md) describes the process for this.

 ## Translation Decisions